yhtang/FunFact/docs/pages/user-guide/tensor-and-indices.md

 ## Preferences and conditions

-Many factorization algorithms enforces constraints on the factors found in the solution.
+Many factorization algorithms enforce constraints on the factors found in the solution.
 For example, the eigencomposition requires that the matrix of eigenvectors to be orthogonal/unitary.
 In FunFact, this can be specified on a tensor-by-tensor basis using the `prefer=` argument to [`tensor`](../../../api/tensor).
 A number of